 For further information regarding patients who need care for either adult congenital heart disease, or who are pregnant and have a cardiac condition Click here

 Release of Patient Information: For any organisation including hospitals and general practitioners, requiring patient information from Northern Health, all requests are to be in writing and on the requesting organisations letterhead with attached patient consent.
 Requests are to be in writing to uphold patient’s privacy and to ensure the appropriate information is being released.

-Written requests are to be faxed to: Client Data Management Unit, The Northern Hospital.
+Written requests are to be faxed to: Health Information Services Unit, Northern Hospital Epping.
 Fax: 03 8405 8007.
 For further information please contact the Release of Information Team on 03 8405 8071